 review, evaluate, and analyze work environments and design programs and procedures to control, eliminate, and prevent disease or injury caused by chemical, physical, and biological agents or ergonomic factors.
 May conduct inspections and enforce adherence to laws and regulations governing the health and safety of individuals.
 May be employed in the public or private sector.
 Includes environmental protection officers.

-In this career summary, you will find out what the job of An OHS Specialist is about and what it is like.
+In this career summary, you will find out what the job of an Occupational Health and Safety Specialist is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Occupational Health and Safety Specialists review, evaluate, and analyze work environments and design programs and procedures to control, eliminate, and prevent disease or injury caused by chemical, physical, and biological agents or ergonomic factors.
 May conduct inspections and enforce adherence to laws and regulations governing the health and safety of individuals.
 May be employed in the public or private sector.
 Includes environmental protection officers.

 OHS Specialists with little to no experience tend to make between $42450 and $56060 while the more experienced ones can earn over $91030 per year.